Connect with us

 Rondina, playing her first game with the Flying Titans in nearly eight months after focusing on her duties with Alas Pilipinas beach volleyball, finished with 16 points on 14 attacks, one block, and one service ace.

-Meanwhile, Laure, returning to the league after nearly two years following complications from her exit from Chery Tiggo, contributed 11 points on eight attacks, two service aces, and one block, while adding nine excellent receptions in her PVL comeback.
+Meanwhile, Laure, returning to the league after nearly two years following complications from her exit from Chery Tiggo, contributed 11 points on eight attacks, two service aces, and one block.
+She also added nine excellent receptions in her PVL comeback.

-It was a reunion of sorts for the duo, who were key figures in the University of Santo Tomas team that reached the UAAP Season 81 Finals in 2019 and were also teammates on the Alas Pilipinas squad that clinched bronze in the 2024 AVC Nations Cup.
+It was a reunion of sorts for the duo, who were key figures in the University of Santo Tomas team that reached the UAAP Season 81 Finals in 2019.
+They were also teammates on the Alas Pilipinas squad that clinched bronze in the 2024 AVC Challenge Cup.

 PVL-AFC-26-Choco-Mucho-vs.-Akari-Sisi-Rondina-6103 Sisi Rondina, Eya Laure shine in triumphant PVL return as Choco Mucho sweeps Akari News PVL Volleyball - philippine sports news